sagemathinc/cocalc/notes/final_push.md

 [x] (0:30?)
 (0:10) push out the few ui tweaks without changing the base image (just pull salvus on the web machines and do "make coffee")

+[x] (3:00?)
+Investiage project snapshots ideas: my bup backup approach to snapshoting projects is efficient but is *not* working; the repo gets corrupted, and then nothing works afterwards.
+I need to try a few things more carefully (e.g., maybe one repo per project -- less dedup, but much simpler and more robust; ensure saving isn't interrrupted, and if it is delete pack files; ensure only one save at a time -- maybe there is a race/locking issue I'm ignoring?)

+New idea for how to make snapshots of projects:

+- Have a separate bup rep for each project; all stored in /mnt/backup.
+Thus much less dedup, but easier to use and more reliable.
+- When a hub is going to create a project snapshot it does the following:
+   1. Creates a temporary lock on doing this (using ttl)
+   2. Queries database and ensures that it has all the relevant .bup/* files, which are stored in a table in the database.
+Any it doesn't have, it grabs from the database to the local /mnt/backup filesystem.
+   3. It creates the snapshot and runs fsck -g.
+   4. Assuming all is fine, it then copies the *newly* created or modified index files back to Cassandra, which then propogates them to the whole cluster.

+Whether or not the above works might depend on how many files are modified.
+Also, we would need to somehow reduce the number of files every once in a while since extract 10000 files from the database would take a long time.

+Actually, a simple way to reduce the *number* of files in the database would be to simply use tar to combine a bunch of the pack files into a single big file.
+This avoids having to repack.

+So the database entry would contain:

+ - about 10 files that store index, etc., are small, and change on every commit.
+ - a list (cassandra has a list type now!) of tarballs, each containing a bunch of pack files.

+And we have one of the above for each project.
+It gets distributed, etc., but all extracted, used, updated on the filesystem by hubs.
+Obvious question is how it scales.
+How fast?
+How much space, etc.

+I need a way to make incremental snapshots storing everything about potentially tens of thousands of projects.
+They *must* be stored in the database.
+I would like to minimize wasted space.

+Options:

+   - one bup per project --> tarballs, stored in db
+   - zfs + dedup + snapshots + fuse (?)
+   - incremental tarballs (but that's not even dedup'd)

+Two benchmark filesets:
+  - the 45MB "my teaching" directory (with two github projects and other misc files); then add salvus github
+  - the sage-5.9 binary, then add sage-5.10 binary (measure scalability and dedup).

+Benchmark 1:
+  - time to create initial archive, starting with 45MB teaching, including "fsck -g"
+  - size of initial archive
+  - time to update archive after trivially changing one file
+  - add salvus github checkout
+  - time to create next snapshot
+  - size of archive
+  - make another copy of the salvus github checkout
+  - time to create next snapshot
+  - size of archive

+If the above is acceptable, then *maybe* Cassandra's own compression will de-dup across projects, somewhat, and we'll be golden.

+Benchmark 2:
+  - time to create initial archive, starting with sage-5.9
+  - size of initial archive
+  - time to update archive after trivially changing one file
+  - add sage-5.10
+  - time to create next snapshot
+  - size of archive
+  - time to create next snapshot, after trivially changing one file

+OK, do it, first with bup using default compression options:

+Benchmark 1: 44MB data, using bup with default compression
+  - time to create initial archive, starting with 45MB teaching, including "fsck -g": 1.2s (create index), 4.563 (save), 2.511 (fsck)
+  - size of initial archive: 16M
+  - time to update archive after trivially changing one file: 1.2 (index), 0.340 (save), 0.274 (fsck)
+  - add salvus github checkout: new data size 239M;
+  - time to create next snapshot:  2.754 (index), 9.92 (save), 44.7 (fsck);
+  - size of archive:  archive size is now 196MB.
+  - make another copy of the salvus github checkout: data size 435M
+  - time to create next snapshot: 2.5 (index), 5.648 (save), 0.398 (fsck)
+  - size of archive: 198MB

+  Benchmark 1 with "-9":
+  - time to create initial archive, starting with 45MB teaching, including "fsck -g": 6.3 (save), 3.5 (fsck)
+  - size of initial archive: 15MB
+  - time to update archive after trivially changing one file: 1.6 (index), 0.4 (save), .37 (fsck)
+  - add salvus github checkout: new data size 239M;
+  - time to create next snapshot: 3.3 (index), 24.5s (save), 36s (fsck)
+  - size of archive:  archive size is now 195M

+  Benchmark 1 with "-0" (no compression):
+  - time to create: 6.7 (save), 6.6 (fsck)
+  - size: 32MB
+  - clone salvus then save: 4.6 (index), 13.9 (save), 39 (fsck)
+  - size of archive: 224MB
+  - make another copy of salvus, and save again: 4.58s (index), 10s (save), 0.7 fsck
+  - time to restore resulting big archive to "foo": 41s

+Benchmark 2 (default compression).

+time bup index bench1data
+time bup save --strip -n bench1 bench1data time bup fsck -g

+  - initial work path size: 3.7GB
+  - time to create initial bup archive: 14.7s (index), 4m43s (save), 4m23s (fsck)
+  - archive size: 969M (before fsck), 1.1G (after fsck)
+  - add second sage-5.10: total data size 7.4G
+  - time to save: 44s (index), 3m26s (save), 2m20s (fsck)
+  - archive size before second fsck: 1.6G, after: 1.6G
+  - time to restore everything: